-Art is something that evolves with the times, and trends are known to vanish as quickly as they appear.
-When it comes to graphic design, what might have been trending in 2017 may already be considered a thing of the past.
+Art evolves with time, and trends can disappear as quickly as they emerge.
+In graphic design, what trended in 2017 might now be deemed outdated.
 That’s why you need to stay in the now, because no one wants to create boring, tired designs.

 Here are the top 5 graphic design trends you need to know: